jrddp/AnkiParse/README.md

 Having any `!r` perform on an open card will change it to a Cloze card.

+Performing multiple `!r` on the same card will result in different Cloze groupings for each command.

 #### Sequential Argument: `s`
 Changes behavior of multiple replacements to create individual cards for each replacement, rather than one card for all replacements